Benjaspet/Eerie6560/README.md

 ## I'm a student and developer!

 - I have experience in PHP, JavaScript, mySQL, and Python.
-- I'm currently learning HTML & TypeScript.
+- I'm currently learning HTML & Java.
 - My goal is to contribute to and publish more open-source repositories.

 ## What branches of development do I work in?